What is MCP: The Universal Protocol for AI Integration

 Enterprise Adoption

-Companies across industries are implementing MCP for their AI initiatives.
-Companies like Goldman Sachs and AT&T have utilized AI models compatible with protocols like MCP to streamline various business functions, including customer service and code generation.
+Companies like Goldman Sachs and AT&T have utilized AI models compatible with MCP to streamline various business functions.
+AWS offers integration between Amazon Bedrock language models and AWS data services through MCP.

 Security and Compliance Features